gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Joining Node to Group Manager {#sec-joining-node-to-GM}

+The following subsections describe the interactions between the joining node and the Group Manager, i.e. the Access Token post and the Request-Response exchange to join the OSCORE group.

+## Token post {#ssec-token-post}

+The joining node posts the Access Token to the /authz-info endpoint at the Group Manager, according to the Token post defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}.

+The CoAP POST request MUST use the Content-Format "application/ace+cbor" defined in Section 8.14 of {{I-D.ietf-ace-oauth-authz}}) and MUST include the access token using the correct CBOR label (e.g., "cwt" for CWT, "jwt" for JWT).

+The CoAP POST request MAY also include the parameter 'kid' defined in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}, encoding the CBOR simple value Null as a CBOR Byte String.
+This parameter is present if the joining node wants to get information from the Group Manager about the countersignature algorithm and related parameters used in the OSCORE group.
+The joining node may have retrieved this information by other means, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.

+If the Access Token is valid, the Group Manager responds to the POST request with a 2.01 (Created) response, according to what is specified in the signalled profile of ACE.
+The payload of the 2.01 (Created) response MUST be a CBOR map.

+The payload of the 2.01 (Created) response MAY include a 'kid' parameter, which MUST be present if the POST request included the 'kid' parameter encoding the CBOR simple value Null.
+If present, the 'kid' parameter of the 2.01 (Created) response wraps as a CBOR Byte String a CBOR array formatted as follows:

+* The first element is an integer, which MUST be present and indicates the counter signature algorithm used in the OSCORE group.
+This parameter takes values from Tables 5 and 6 of {{RFC8152}}.

+* The second element MAY be present and indicates the counter signature algorithm parameters, encoded as specified in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.

-First, the joining node posts the Access Token to the /authz-info endpoint at the Group Manager, in accordance with the Token post defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}.
-Then, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response and to the signalled profile of ACE.
+Finally, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response and the signalled profile of ACE.

 ## Join Request {#ssec-join-req}